Mapping the disaggregated economy in real-time: Using granular payment network data to complement national accounts: Introduction

-This work relates to two major streams of research and advances in data: Firstly, we contribute to recent and ongoing work on real-time but non-standardised data, fuelled by data science and new technology in economic measurement \citep{ons2023realtime, ons2022revolut, BoE2023technology, ialongo2022reconstructing, woloszko2023nowcasting}.
-Our research provides an in-depth analysis of research challenges and the relations to official national accounts (NAs).
-Secondly, our work embeds in current economic research trends relying on highly granular production network data, including networks reconstructed from financial transaction data \citep{fujiwara2021money, silva2022modeling, barja2019assessing, magerman2016heterogeneous}.
-We contribute by assessing data extracted from the payment system infrastructure, which adds the granular time-series dimension and has never been used before.
+This work relates to two major streams of research and data advances.
+Firstly, we contribute to recent and ongoing work on real-time but non-standardised data, fuelled by data science and new technology in economic measurement \citep{ons2023realtime, ons2022revolut, BoE2023technology, ialongo2022reconstructing, woloszko2023nowcasting, dietzenbacher2013input}.
+Our research provides an in-depth analysis of research challenges and the relations to official NAs, which may be similar to other bottom-up collected data on production networks.
+Secondly, our work embeds in current economic research trends on highly granular production network data, including networks reconstructed from financial transaction data \citep{fujiwara2021money, silva2022modeling, barja2019assessing, magerman2016heterogeneous}.
+We contribute by assessing data extracted from the payment system infrastructure, which adds a novel granular time-series dimension.

 The structure of this article is as follows: we provide an introduction to the UK payment systems in Sec. \ref{sec:payments_explained}.
-In \ref{sec:macro_benchmarking}, we assess the data at the macroeconomic level, before diving into the benchmarking in comparison to NAs in Sec. \ref{sec:benchmarking}.
+In \ref{sec:macro_benchmarking}, we assess the data at the macroeconomic level, before diving into the benchmarking against NAs (Sec. \ref{sec:benchmarking}).
 Sec. \ref{sec:conceptual} discusses the conceptual differences to NAs.
-Sec. \ref{sec:stylised_facts_5digit} shows how the granular network relates to established stylised facts.
+Sec. \ref{sec:stylised_facts_5digit} explores stylised facts of the granular network.
 Sec. \ref{sec:conclusion} concludes.